getreu/tp-note/docs/source/tpnote--manpage.md

 :   View only mode: do not open the external text editor.
 This flag instructs
     Tp-Note to start an internal file watcher and web server and connect the system's default web browser to view the note file and to observe live file modifications.
-This flag has precedence over the configuration variable '`[viewer] enable=false`'.
-    When '`--edit --view`' appear together, '`--view`' takes precedence and '`--edit`' is ignored.
+The configuration setting '`[arg_default] edit=true`' disables the viewer.
+However, with '`--view`' given at the command line, the viewer appears, regardless of the value of '`[arg_default] edit`'.

 :   As most users do not expect the viewed file to change, '`--view`'
     is usually used together with '`--no-filename-sync`'.